+Table 14-6

-Table 13-6 Master server verification procedures for Windows
+Master server verification procedures for Windows

-hich computers are present in the authentication broker, log on as a f the Administrators group and run the following command: ShowMachines hand shows the computers for which you have run bpnbat tine. host is not on the list, run bpnbat -AddMachine from the master. opnbat -loginMachine from the host in question. hich computers are permitted to perform authorization lookups, log on ber of the Administrators group and run the following command: ShowAuthorizers hand shows the computers for which you have run bpnbat tine. host is not on the list, run bpnbat -AddMachine from the master. opnbat -loginMachine from the host in question. hich computers are permitted to perform authorization lookups, log on ber of the Administrators group and run the following command: ShowAuthorizers hine. host is not on the list, run bpnbat -AddMachine from the master. bpnbat -loginMachine from the host in question. hich computers are permitted to perform authorization lookups, log on ber of the Administrators group and run the following command: ShowAuthorizers opnbat -loginMachine from the host in question. hich computers are permitted to perform authorization lookups, log on oer of the Administrators group and run the following command: ShowAuthorizers per of the Administrators group and run the following command: and above that win master and win modia (master and modia approra) and shows that win_master and win_media (master and media servers) ted to perform authorization lookups.
-Note that both servers are ted against the same Private Domain (domain type vx), hines@win_master.company.com. this command by local administrator or by $root$.
-The local administrator member of the NBU_Security Admin user group. nz -ShowAuthorizers user User n Type: vx n:NBU_Machines@win_master.company.com win_master.company.com user n Type: vx n:NBU Machines@win master.company.com :
+Procedure Description

+Verify which computers are present in the authentication To verify which computers are present in the authentication broker, log on as a member of the Administrators group and run the following command:

+Droker bpnbat -ShowMachines

+This command shows the computers for which you have run bpnbat -AddMachine.

+Note: If a host is not on the list, run bpnbat -AddMachine from the master.
+Then run bpnbat -loginMachine from the host in question.

+Verify which computers are permitted to perform authorization To verify which computers are permitted to perform authorization lookups, log on as a member of the Administrators group and run the following command:

+lookups bpnbaz -ShowAuthorizers

+This command shows that win_master and win_media (master and media servers) are permitted to perform authorization lookups.
+Note that both servers are authenticated against the same Private Domain (domain type vx), NBU_Machines@win_master.company.com.

+Note: Run this command by local administrator or by root.
+The local administrator must be a member of the NBU_Security Admin user group.

+bpnbaz -ShowAuthorizers

+Type: User

+Domain Type: vx

+Domain:NBU_Machines@win_master.company.com

+========

+Type: User

+Domain Type: vx

+Domain:NBU_Machines@win_master.company.com

+Name: win_media.company.com

+operation completed successfully.

+If a master server or media server is not on the list of authorized computers, run

+bpnbaz -allowauthorization server_name to add the missing computer.

-Table 13-6 Master server verification procedures for Windows (continued)
+Table 14-6 Master server verification procedures for Windows (continued)

 Procedure Description Verify that the database is configured correctly To make sure that the database is configured correctly, run bpnbaz -listgroups: bpnbaz -listgroups NBU_Operator NBU_Admin NBU_SAN Admin NBU_User NBU_Security Admin Vault_Operator Operation completed successfully.
+If the groups do not appear, or if bpnbaz -listmainobjects does not return data, you may need to run bpnbaz -SetupSecurity.
 Verify that the nbatd and nbazd processes are running Use the Windows Task Manager to make sure that nbatd.exe and nbazd.exe are running on the designated host.
 If necessary, start them.
 Verify that the host properties are configured correctly In the access control host properties, verify that the NetBackup Authentication and Authorization property is set correctly.
 (The setting should be either Automatic or Required, depending on whether all computers use NetBackup Authentication and Authorization or not.
 If all computers do not use NetBackup Authentication and Authorization, set it to Automatic.
 The host properties can also be verified by looking at USE_VXSS in the registry at: HKEY_LOCAL_MACHINE\SOFTWARE\Veritas\NetBackup\ CurrentVersion\config.
-Figure 13-2 shows an example of the host properties settings on the Authentication domain tab.
+Figure 14-2 shows an example of the host properties settings on the Authentication domain tab.
 In the Access Control host properties, verify that the listed authentication domains are spelled correctly and point to the proper servers (valid authentication brokers).
 If all of the domains are Windows-based, they should point to a Windows computer that runs the authentication broker.

-Table 13-6 Master server verification procedures for Windows (continued)
+Table 14-6 Master server verification procedures for Windows (continued)